-On October 20th 2011, the last of the original elected field representatives was effecively removed from the IMAS Review Board by a newly appointed UN Steering Committee.
+On October 20th 2011, the last of the original elected field representatives was effectively removed from the IMAS Review Board by a newly appointed UN Steering Committee.
 I am that person.
-I was formally chastised for referring to the GICHD as the GIHAD on a Humanitarian Demining internet forum that I had established in 2003.
+I was formally chastised for referring to the GICHD as the GiHAD on a Humanitarian Demining internet forum that I had established in 2003.
 This "crime" had been committed regularly over eight years, during which I was repeatedly invited to remain an independent member of the IMAS board.
-The "GiHAD" was a convenient excuse and in fact I was "dismissed" for questioning the direction in which UNMAS and the GiHAD are leading Humanitarian Mine Action, with specific reference to Sudan.
-To see the email exchanges with the self-appointed leader of the IMAS Steering Committee, click here.
+The 'GiHAD' was a convenient excuse and in fact I was 'dismissed' for questioning the direction in which UNMAS and the GiHAD are leading Humanitarian Mine Action, with specific reference to Sudan.

-The standards I had worked for were intentionally put together as International Mine Action Standards, not UN Mine Action Standards - because the UN had no authority to impose their views, and really had very little idea about field reality.
+The standards I had worked for were intentionally put together as International Standards, not U.N.
+Standards - because the UN had no authority to impose their views, and really had very little idea about field reality.
 It was field-orientated people who brought reality to the 2001 release and who instigated all important revisions, so they are responsible for making the IMAS a success.
-I personally drafted many revisions, finally getting through the change to the Mechanical IMAS that recognises that machines cannot "clear" ground to the required standard earlier this year.
+I personally drafted many revisions, finally getting through the change to the Mechanical IMAS that recognises that machines cannot 'clear' ground to the required standard early in 2011.
 This revision was opposed by the GiHAD and by those who make big money out of deploying machines that cannot do the job.

-A year ago, UNMAS unilaterally decided to put an IMAS Steering Committee in place - and appointed each other to serve on it.
-Some of the same people responsible for the misuse of machines were represented, along with GICHD - which has become a bureaucratic club not unlike UNMAS itself.
+In 2010, UNMAS unilaterally decided to put an IMAS Steering Committee in place - and appointed each other to serve on it.
+Some of the same people responsible for the misuse of machines were represented, along with GICHD, which had become a bureaucratic club not unlike UNMAS itself.
 The problem with all bureaucracies is that individuals become more concerned with their promotion within the bureaucracy than the pursuit of the purpose for which they were established.
-From my perspective, GICHD is no exception.
-It wants to become a genuine centre of excellence, but cannot balance that with an ongoing need to invent "essential" services that they can sell internationally, so it appoints "safe" bureaucrats who will suppress inconvenient truths in pursuit of the success of the institution and its popularity with those who have commercial interests.
+GICHD is no exception.
+It wants to become a genuine centre of excellence, but cannot balance that with an ongoing need to invent 'essential' services that they can sell internationally, so it appoints 'safe' bureaucrats who will suppress inconvenient truths in pursuit of the success of the institution and its popularity with those who have commercial interests.

-The international demining community is not "fairly represented" on the new IMAS Steering Group so, effectively, UNMAS has snatched back the success of the IMAS and made them UN standards, no longer International standards.
+The international demining community does not have to be 'fairly represented' on the new IMAS Steering Group so, effectively, UNMAS has snatched back the success of the IMAS and made them U.N. standards, no longer International standards.